-- (a) The principal business of the Company is the acquisition, development, licensing and protection of its intellectual property.
-The Company presently owns six patents covering various telecommunications and data networking technologies including, among others, patents covering the delivery of power over Ethernet cable for the purpose of remotely powering network devices, and the transmission of audio, video and data over computer and telephony networks.
+(a) The principal business of the Company is the acquisition, development, licensing and protection of its intellectual property.
+The Company presently owns six patents (the "Patent Portfolio") covering various telecommunications and data networking technologies including, among others, patents covering the delivery of power over Ethernet cable for the purpose of remotely powering network devices, and the transmission of audio, video and data over computer and telephony networks.
 The Company's strategy is to pursue licensing and strategic business alliances with companies in the industries that manufacture and sell products that make use of the technologies underlying its patents as well as with other users of the technology who benefit directly from the technology including corporate, educational and governmental entities.
-To date, the Company's efforts with respect to its intellectual property have focused on licensing its patent (U.S. Patent No. 6,218,930) covering the control of power delivery over Ethernet cables (the "Remote Power Patent").
-At least for the next twelve months, the Company does not currently anticipate licensing efforts for its other currently owned patents besides its Remote Power Patent.
+To date, the Company's efforts with respect to its Patent Portfolio have focused on licensing its remote power patent (U.S. Patent No. 6,218,930) covering the control of power delivery of Ethernet cables (the "Remote Power Patent").
+As of June 30, 2010, the Company had entered into 6 license agreements with respect to its Remote Power Patent which, among others, included license agreements with D-Link (See Note D[2]), Microsemi Corporation (See Note D[3]) and Netgear, Inc. (See Note D[1].
 The Company may seek to acquire additional patents in the future.
-The Company continually reviews opportunities to acquire or license additional intellectual property for the purpose of pursuing licensing opportunities. - (b) As reflected in the accompanying financial statements, the Company has incurred substantial losses and has experienced net cash outflows from operations for the year ended December 31, 2009 and the three month period ended March 31, 2010.
-For the year ended December 31, 2009 and the three month period ended March 31, 2010, the Company had revenue of \$811,000 and \$118,000, respectively.
-The Company will continue to have operating losses for the foreseeable future until it is successful in licensing its patented technologies.
-The Company has been dependent upon equity financing and royalty revenue from license of its Remote Power Patent to fund its operations.
-The Company had cash and cash equivalents of \$2,269,000 as of March 31, 2010.
-The Company believes its current cash position will more likely than not be sufficient to satisfy the Company's operations and capital requirements until at least June 30, 2011, although there can be no assurance that such funds will not be expended prior thereto.
+The Company continually reviews opportunities to acquire or license additional intellectual property for the purpose of pursuing licensing opportunities.